Huy-GV/BlogApp/README.md

 # Simple Forum

 ## Overview
-Simple forum application where users can write blogs or comment on blogs written by others.
+Simple forum application where users can create threads or comment on threads written by others.
-All blogs can be monitored, hidden, and removed by Moderators and Administrators.
+All posts can be monitored, hidden, and removed by Moderators and Administrators.

 <p><em>Demo</em></p>
 <img src="https://github.com/Huy-GV/RazorBlog/assets/78300296/51a252ea-0353-4e99-916e-779d93890db5" width=80% alt="demo-gif">